Night Eating Syndrome

 What is night eating syndrome?

-Night eating syndrome is a condition in which people eat large amounts of food after the evening meal, often waking up during the night to eat.
+Night eating syndrome is a condition in which people eat large amount of food after the evening meal, often waking up during the night to eat.
 People with this condition may delay their first meal of the day for many hours.
 And they may feel upset about their night eating.

 What causes it?